 Candidate Information Resources for Local Government Elective Offices

-The Secretary of State's and the Public Disclosure Commission's websites offer information on elections and voting, and various forms, compliance manuals and other resources for office candidates.
-Most county auditor elections division websites list Offices Open for Election, often under the heading Information for Candidates.
-For links to the sites, see the Secretary of State County Elections Departments in Washington State page.
+The Secretary of State (SOS) and the Public Disclosure Commission (PDC) websites offer information on elections and voting, and various forms, compliance manuals and other resources for office candidates.
+See links below.

-- Elections and Voting, Secretary of State's Office webpage on election issues, including the election calendar, election laws, filing fees and procedures
+- Elections and Voting — Provides election issues, including the election calendar, election laws, filing fees and procedures

-- Municipal Elections, MRSC - Addresses both the nuts and bolts of municipal elections and the issue of the use of public facilities and public office in election campaigns, whether regarding ballot measures or individual election campaigns.
+- Municipal Elections — Addresses both the nuts and bolts of municipal elections and the issue of the use of public facilities and public office in election campaigns, whether regarding ballot measures or individual election campaigns.